 Plastic toilet seats are the basic option that is widely popular.

-Provided you choose a quality product, not only will they be lighter in weight but also highly durable than compared to wood.
+Provided you choose a quality product, not only will they be lighter in weight but also highly durable compared to wood.

 Another best part of choosing plastic is it comes in various designs and in wide color options such as white, black, gray, pink, cream, and the list goes on…